NadipilliAditya/NadipilliAditya/README.md

 👀 **Areas of Interest:**
 - Artificial Intelligence
 - Machine Learning
-- Robotics
 - Full Stack Development

-🌱 **Currently Learning:**
-I am deepening my expertise in Natural Language Processing, Computer Vision, and Robotics, aiming to integrate these skills into innovative projects.

 💼 **Looking to Collaborate On:**
 I am open to collaborating on AI-driven projects, cutting-edge robotics applications, and full stack development ventures.